Bakery style classic lemon poppyseed loaf

 Instructions

-• Preheat the oven to 350 degrees.
-Grease a 9×5 baking pan with nonstick spray or butter, and/or line with parchment paper
+• Prep the pan and oven: Preheat your oven to 350°F. Grease a 9×5-inch loaf pan with butter or nonstick spray and line with parchment paper if desired.

-• Lastly, fold in the sour cream until fully incorporated,
+• Fold in sour cream: Gently fold in the sour cream until the batter is smooth and fully incorporated.

-• Spoon the batter into the center of your greased baking tin and bake for 45-50 minutes or until a toothpick comes out clean.
-Let the loaf cool for about 5-10 minutes before taking out of the pan.
+• Bake the loaf: Transfer the batter to the prepared pan and bake for 45–50 minutes, or until a toothpick inserted into the center comes out clean.
+Let cool for 5–10 minutes before removing from the pan.

 Keyword cake, citrus, dessert, lemon, loaf